UK shares at more than 1-1/2 year high after Christmas break | Business

 UK shares at more than 1-1/2 year high after Christmas break

+Britain reported a record 129,471 new cases of COVID-19 on Tuesday, a day after Prime Minister Boris Johnson said he would not bring in new restrictions this year to limit the spread of the Omicron coronavirus variant.
+Banks added 0.7%, eyeing gains for the fifth straight week, as shares of HSBC, Barclays, Standard Chartered and Lloyds Group rose after the Bank of England increased its interest rate to 0.25% from a record low of 0.1% for the first time since the pandemic.

-UK shares rose in thin holiday trading on Wednesday with defensive and financial stocks leading gains, against the backdrop of Britain reporting a record number of COVID-19 cases and slim prospects of pandemic-related lockdowns this year.
+UK shares rose in thin holiday trading on Wednesday with defensive stocks leading gains against the backdrop of Britain reporting a record number of COVID-19 cases and announcing there would be no new pandemic-related curbs this year.

-The domestically focussed mid-cap index advanced 1.5% in morning trade helped by retail stocks, with Marks and Spencer gaining 3.1%.
-Drugmaker AstraZeneca rose 1.0% after closing an agreement with Ionis Pharmaceuticals to develop and commercialise a drug.
+The domestically focussed mid-cap index advanced 1.1% helped by retail stocks, with Marks and Spencer gaining 2.0%.
+Drugmaker AstraZeneca rose 0.5% after closing an agreement with Ionis Pharmaceuticals to develop and commercialise a drug.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)